LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 ### Stimuli
-Stimuli were based on spoken English alphabet letters from the ISOLET v1.3 corpus[@ColeEtAl1990] from the same female and male talkers used in Experiment 1, with the same stimulus preprocessing steps (padding, loudness normalization, and edge windowing).
+Stimuli were based on spoken English alphabet letters from the ISOLET v1.3 corpus[@ColeEtAl1990] from the same female and male talkers used in Experiment 1, with the same stimulus preprocessing steps (padding, amplitude normalization, and edge windowing).
 Two streams of four letters each were generated for each trial, with a gap of either 200 or 600 ms between the second and third letters of each stream.
 The letters “A” and “U” were used only in the pre-trial cues